alisaifee/coredis/docs/source/api/pipeline.rst

 :term:`Pipelining` and :term:`Transactions` are exposed by the following classes that are returned by :meth:`coredis.Redis.pipeline` and :meth:`coredis.RedisCluster.pipeline`.

-For examples refer to :ref:`handbook/pipelines:pipelines`.
+For examples refer to the :ref:`handbook/pipelines:pipelines` handbook entry.

 .. autoclass:: coredis.patterns.pipeline.Pipeline
    :class-doc-from: both